 Top image: Still, ‘The Iron Sisters’ dir.
 Robert Lang

 The Iron Sisters is a modern twist on an old school western, igniting conversation by reimagining two spaces usually dominated by men; our film screens and the American Frontier.
-Amidst a void of barren land and insectile flashes of nature, the story follows two sisters played by up-and-coming writer-slash-actor Anna Newell and renowned model Kat Hessen (and budding writer/director), having swapped her Yeezy campaigns and big name catwalks (Chanel, Mui Mui, Stella Mccartney) for a Western shirt and lasso.
+Amidst a void of barren land and insectile flashes of nature, the story follows two sisters played by up-and-coming writer-slash-actor Anna Newell and renowned model Kat Hessen (and budding writer/director), having swapped her Yeezy campaigns and big-name catwalks (Chanel, Mui Mui, Stella Mccartney) for a Western shirt and lasso.

 This town certainly ain’t big enough for the patriarchy.
-Women roam the land, enjoy a gentle relationship with plants, suck on blueberries, laugh in their solitude and sometimes, give into their “ darker, god-given tendencies”.
-Binded by Robert Lang’s photography and filming, the film is said to have been “born from staring at a bottle of Jameson”, $388 and a shared value of “challenging the violent myth of masculinity.”
+Women roam the land, enjoy a gentle relationship with plants, suck on blueberries, laugh in their solitude and sometimes, give into their “ darker, God-given tendencies”.
+Bound by Robert Lang’s photography and filming, the film is said to have been “born from staring at a bottle of Jameson”, $388 and a shared value of “challenging the violent myth of masculinity.”

 Robyn Sian Cusworth: What made you want to make a film with this message?